Meet our Court of Protection Team

-Working from all of the JCP offices, from Cardiff, Swansea, Caerphilly, Pontypridd and throughout Pembrokeshire, Lynne and her seven-strong team are all able to be in regular, face-to-face contact with their clients, since they are very much based within the communities they serve.
+Working from all of the JCP offices, from Cardiff, Swansea, Caerphilly and throughout Pembrokeshire, Lynne and her ten-strong team are all able to be in regular, face-to-face contact with their clients, since they are very much based within the communities they serve.

-Highly motivated experts in their field of traumatic brain injury claims, the Deputy Legal Team act as financial guardians when someone’s decision-making abilities have been affected by neurological conditions.
+Highly motivated experts in their field of traumatic brain injury claims, the Court of Protection team act as financial guardians when someone’s decision-making abilities have been affected by neurological conditions.
 It is a demanding role, which calls for unique skills, great empathy, careful judgement, and the sharpest of legal expertise.

-Many of the Deputy Legal Team’s clients’ have sustained injuries at birth or through traumatic accidents and their lives have been irrevocably changed.
+Many of the Court of Protection team’s clients’ have sustained injuries at birth or through traumatic accidents and their lives have been irrevocably changed.
 Along with her team, Lynne is passionate about supporting her clients and their families, with her core aim to support and empower her clients to live as full a life as possible after catastrophe.

 The role is extensive and varied.
 If you consider what you need to do each day or month in order to manage your affairs, this will give you an idea of a Professional Deputy’s involvement.
 Arrangements they take care of include: